 MSYS2 is a collection of tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software.

 It consists of a command line terminal called mintty, bash, version control systems like git and subversion, tools like tar and awk and even build systems like autotools, all based on a modified version of Cygwin.
 Despite some of these central parts being based on Cygwin, the main focus of MSYS2 is to provide a build environment for native Windows software and the Cygwin-using parts are kept at a minimum.
 MSYS2 provides up-to-date native builds for GCC, mingw-w64, CPython, CMake, Meson, OpenSSL, FFmpeg, Rust, Ruby, just to name a few.

 To provide easy installation of packages and a way to keep them updated it features a package management system called Pacman, which should be familiar to Arch Linux users.
 It brings many powerful features such as dependency resolution and simple complete system upgrades, as well as straight-forward and reproducible package building.
 Our package repository contains more than 2900 pre-built packages ready to install.

 For more details see 'What is MSYS2?' which also compares MSYS2 to other software distributions and development environments like Cygwin, WSL, Chocolatey, Scoop, ... and 'Who Is Using MSYS2?' to see which projects are using MSYS2 and what for.

-Enter your desired Installation Folder (short ASCII-only path, no accents, no spaces, no symlinks, no subst or network drives).
+Enter your desired Installation Folder (short ASCII-only path on a NTFS volume, no accents, no spaces, no symlinks, no subst or network drives, no FAT).

 gccto build software for Windows.